 Disney CEO Bob Iger was also on hand for the press conference, and he said new the project would let park visitors “enter the ‘Avatar’ universe and explore it first hand.”

-Sarah and I haven’t seen Avatar (I think we’re like 2 of 6 people on the planet who haven’t seen it), and until this announcement, we really had no desire to see it.
-I’m not at all a fan of James Cameron, as I think he’s about as overrated as Michael Bay.
+Until this announcement, I really had no desire to see AVATAR.
+I did see it, and while the visuals were impressive, the story was derivative, predictable, and forgettable.
+Those visuals, though, were something else.
+I’m not at all a fan of James Cameron, as I think he’s about as overrated as Michael Bay (this was a bit strong–James Cameron is much better than Michael Bay).
 I question whether Avatar made so much money because it was a good movie, or because it was a visually stunning movie.
 I prefer thought-provoking films and well-scripted drama to special effects, and his films are definitely the latter.
 Additionally, I would have preferred an original concept to drive Disney’s Animal Kingdom expansion, rather than relying on a franchise.

 Rest assured we’ll be covering the progress of this project…